peteresnick/6838bis/draft-ietf-mediaman-6838bis.md

 ## Registration Trees {#trees}

-To increase the efficiency and flexibility of the registration process, different structures of subtype names can be registered in "trees," distinguished with faceted name prefixes.
+To increase the efficiency and flexibility of the registration process, different structures of subtype names can be registered in "trees," distinguished with faceted prefixes.

-For example, a subtype that is recommended for wide support and implementation by the Internet community would be registered in the standards tree and not have a prefix, while a subtype that is used to move files associated with proprietary software would be registered in the vendor tree, and so its name would begin with a "vnd." prefix.
+For example, a subtype that is recommended for wide support and implementation by the Internet community would be registered in the standards tree and not have a prefix, while a subtype that is used to move files associated with proprietary software would be registered in the vendor tree, and so its subtype name would begin with a "vnd." prefix.

 Note that some previously defined media types do not conform to the naming conventions described below; see {{grandfather}}.